Powerchair football: APFC Copas and Champions Cup

-Rio de Janeiro, Brazil hosted the 2019 APFC Americas Cup which determines qualification for the 2022 FIPFA World Cup.
+Rio de Janeiro, Brazil hosted the 2019 APFC Americas Cup which determined qualification for the 2022 FIPFA World Cup.
 The United States, Canada, Argentina, Brazil and Uruguay participated with the top three qualifying.
 In the final the US beat Uruguay 5–1 with a hat trick contribution by Michael Archer.
 Argentina came in third place to round out the qualification slots.

 EPFA Nations and Champions Cup

 In July 2014, six nations (Belgium, Denmark, England, France, Ireland and Switzerland) participated in the EPFA Nations Cup.
 The event was held at the University of Limerick in Ireland, with the top five teams qualifying for the 2017 FIPFA World Cup.
 The only team not to qualify was bottom place finisher Switzerland.
 France won the tournament by beating England 5–0 in the final.

 In October 2016, an EPFA Champions Cup was held in Hou, Denmark between ten club teams.
 These teams were from England, France, Ireland, and Denmark.
 The final took place on the 20 October with the French team Auch beating the English team West Bromwich Albion 3–0.

 In October 2018, the EPFA Champions Cup was held once again in Hou, Denmark.
 Club teams participated from the same four countries as 2016.
 In an all French final, Grafteaux defeated the defending champions Auch 1–0.

 In May 2019 the second EPFA Nations Cup event was held in Pajulahti, Finland.
 Seven nations (Austria, Denmark, England, Finland, France, Northern Ireland and the Republic of Ireland) from across Europe competed to become Europe's top ranked national team and qualify for five available slots in the 2022 FIPFA World Cup.
-The final was contested between England and France and went to penalties after the match ended 2-2 after extra time.
+The final was contested between England and France and went to penalties after the match ended 2–2 after extra time.
 England won on penalties with Marcus Harrison scoring the winning penalty.

 The 2020 EPFA Champions Cup was scheduled to take place in Geneva, Switzerland in August 2020.
 A number of club teams represented countries that had not sent a team before including teams from Scotland, Austria, and Finland.
-However, due to the COVID-19 pandemic the tournament was postponed.
+Due to the COVID-19 pandemic, however, the tournament was postponed.